DevExpress/devextreme-documentation/concepts/05 UI Components/Lookup/00 Getting Started with Lookup/15 Configure Search.md

 Lookup allows users to search through the drop-down list.
 To configure the search, set the following properties:

 - [searchMode](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#searchMode): *"contains"* | *"startswith"*
-Specifies a comparison operation used to search Lookup's items.
+Specifies a comparison operation used to search Lookup items.

 - [searchExpr](/Documentation/ApiReference/UI_Components/dxLookup/Configuration/#searchExpr)
 Specifies data fields or an expression against which the component compares the search criteria.